Becoming Westminster University

 University reflects Westminster’s full range of academic programs (currently 50 + undergraduate, 12 graduate programs including 2 doctoral programs).

-Westminster presidents have considered university for nearly 20 years.
+Westminster presidents have considered changing to "university" for nearly 20 years.
 It’s been discussed in Leadership Council and Staff Council meetings, at Academic Retreats, and with alumni.
 In the fall of 2022, President Dobkin took a formal proposal to Westminster’s Board of Trustees.
 The board voted on the measure, and it passed unanimously.
+The second step was to receive approval from the college's primary accreditor, the Northwest Commission on Colleges and Universities (NWCCU), which was received in winter of 2022.

 Replacing campus signage will occur over time.
 Many materials will be updated during routine printing and manufacturing.
 The college is exploring options to refresh the seal and logo with the university distinction.
 Our website will transition to a new domain reflecting university distinction.
 Details will be announced when the domain is finalized.